Fish Tacos with Avocado-Lime Crema

 CategoryCuisineTags, , DifficultyIntermediate

-Tacos are not just served on Tuesday’s in our house.
-In fact, we eat them about 2 times per week.
+Tacos aren't just for Tuesdays!
 They are super easy and with the right ingredients, they’re pretty darn healthful.
 These fish tacos are exactly that – healthy!
 The smoky flavors of cumin and paprika pair perfectly with this tangy sauce making each bite a perfect balance of flavors!

 Yields4 Servings